 - Customizable: Keep it chunky or blend for a creamy texture.

 - Perfect for Meal Prep: Great for leftovers, freezer-friendly, and crowd-pleasing.
+If you're new ot meal prep, be sure to check out my vegan meal prep guide for beginners.

 In the kitchen tips